We want to hear from you! Check below for the appropriate direction to send your ideas, pitches, stories, comments, requests, musings.

 Co-founder / Editorial Director

-Joanna is The Riveter’s editorial director and co-founder.
-She graduated from the Missouri School of Journalism in May 2013, just two months after co-launching TR with Kaylen.
-She works as the publicist for Milkweed Editions, an independent press based in Minneapolis, and sometimes freelance researches for The Sager Group, another independent press.
-When she’s not working, she’s drooling over Jack McCoy circa 1990s Law & Order or casually hiking around Minneapolis’ lakes, i.e. walking.
-Her favorite writers are Maureen O’Connor, Rebecca Solnit, Sloane Crosley and Taiye Selasi.
-(Call her Yanna)
+Joanna (Yanna) is The Riveter’s editorial director and co-founder.
+She graduated from the Missouri School of Journalism in May 2013, just two months after co-launching TR with Kaylen; there, she majored in Magazine Journalism and minored in Women & Gender Studies.
+She is the publicist for Milkweed Editions, a nonprofit independent publisher in Minneapolis, and a freelance researcher/editor for The Sager Group, another independent press.
+Her favorite writers are Maureen O’Connor, Rebecca Solnit, Jia Tolentino, Taiye Selasi, and Maggie Nelson.
+She recently read Alexandria Marzano-Lesnevich’s The Fact of the Body, and it blew her mind.

 Theresa lives in Brooklyn with a tiny and terrifying little black cat and more books, paper and ink than her little apartment can hold.
 She’s a graduate of the University of Missouri two times over where she met K+J. During the day, she works as the graphic designer at Cinereach (a non-profit film production company and foundation).
 At night, she blogs with her bestie Katie Currid about all things lifestyle (read: cats, crafts and snacks) at Freckle & Fair.